-A qualitative questionnaire, which will give the required answers to objectives of this study, was prepared. interviewees, including made request researcher. interview to each selected respondents.
+A qualitative questionnaire, which will give the required answers to the objectives of this study, was prepared.
+Two interviewees, including the researcher, made request for the interview to each selected respondents.
 The interviewees represented the 17 different brand names of franchise restaurants.
 Interviews were conducted at their workplace, whilst some interviews were made at any convenient locations for interviewees.
 Conversations were tape recorded with the informants' permission.
 The researcher carefully transcribed the interviews in voice to the scripts.
 Then it was translated into English by a professional translator.